-Top 10 Best Smoking Gifts for Christmas 2017
+Top 10 Best Smoking Gifts for Valentine’s Day 2018

 9. Best Electric Grinder Smoking Gift: Electric Tobacco Shredder by HBI

 Most cannasseurs own a grinder.
 Why?
 Because it’s more efficient to grind up bud, than picking it apart with your own fingers.
 This ultimately allows for a more economical use of dry herb, in turn making users’ pocketbooks happy.
 Well, it can be a pain in the butt to constantly grind things.
+And honestly, most stoners don’t have somethign like this on-hand.
 Calling all electric grinders!

 The Electric Tobacco Shredder by HBI is by far one of the best electric grinders on the market.
 And I can almost guarantee that the person you’re buying for doesn’t have one.
 After all, stoners prefer to spend their hard-earned money on, well, cannabis.
 They’re not so inclined to spend it on an electric grinder.
 This bad boy has a safety top, so it won’t turn on until it’s latched.
 Give the smoking gift of perfectly ground greens.